View Thomas Sonnenfeld's Obituary on ArgusLeader.com and share memories

 On August 17, 1963, he was united in marriage with Joyce Giese.
 The couple made their home in Sioux Falls where Tom worked for the State Board of Pardons and Paroles.

-Tom enjoyed collecting coins, Indian artifacts, and old post cards.
+Tom enjoyed collecting coins, baseball cards, Native American artifacts, and old post cards.
 He was an avid bowler, having participated in 38 national tournaments.
+He was a huge fan of the Atlanta Braves and Green Bay Packers.
+Tom especially enjoyed making glass beaded belts and wristbands with Native American Designs, playing Pinochle, and was the camera guy always ready to take a picture.